Farallon Islands: Shipwrecks

 The islands are the site of many shipwrecks.
 The liberty ship SS Henry Bergh, a converted troop carrier, hit West End in 1944 (all hands were saved).
 The USS Conestoga, a US Navy tugboat that disappeared with its 56 crew members in 1921, was found in 2009 and positively identified in 2016.
 (The Conestoga had sailed from nearby San Francisco, but the waters of the Farallones were never searched because the vessel was assumed to have traveled far out into the Pacific.)

 On the morning of August 5, 1941, a United States Coast Guard Douglas Dolphin, V-126, likely struck a rock pinnacle on the southeast Farallon island, causing the aircraft to burst into flames.
 All 3 crewmen aboard were killed.

 Computer scientist Jim Gray was lost at sea after setting out on a solo sailing trip from San Francisco to the Farallones on January 28, 2007.
 Despite an unusually thorough search, neither his body nor his boat was ever found.

 On April 14, 2012, the sailing yacht Low Speed Chase capsized during a race at Maintop Island, killing 5 of the 8 crew aboard.

 Swimming records

-Three people have successfully swum from the Farallones to the Golden Gate, with two more swimming to points north of the gate.
+Three people have successfully swam from the Farallones to the Golden Gate, with two more swimming to points north of the gate.
 The first, Ted Erikson, made the swim in September 1967, with the second, Joseph Locke, swimming to the Golden Gate on July 12, 2014, in 14 hours.
 The third person, and the first woman to complete the distance, Kimberley Chambers, made it in just over 17 hours on August 7, 2015.

+In 2025 Catherine Breed, 32, of Mill Valley, became the seventh person — and the third woman — to complete the swim, setting a new record of 13 hours, 54 minutes and 10 seconds.

 On May 11, 2024, Amy Appelhans Gubser became the first and only person to have swum in the outbound direction, from the Golden Gate to SE Farralone, in just over 17 hours.